-- (a) A Narrative that generally describes the entire project; - (b) A statement of the present ownership and a legal description of the property; - (c) Proposed land uses and development standards, density, height, yard requirements, typical lot configurations, and proposed restrictive covenants; - (d) Tables showing the maximum number, type and density of units proposed for each phase or site and land use; - (e) Statement regarding proposed dedication or reservation of land for public use, including streets, easements, parks, and school sites; - (f) Statement regarding water, sewer, electrical, telephone, fire protection, and solid waste collection service for the proposed development; - (g) Statement regarding the general method proposed for stormwater management and erosion control; - (h) A traffic study shall be performed and submitted with written summary.
-The study shall cover an area of influence from the proposed development to the nearest north-south major arterial and east-west major arterial; - (i) A statement indicating the type of legal instrument that will be created to provide for the management of common areas; - (j) A statement from the local law enforcement authority having jurisdiction in said development, stating that they are capable of providing law enforcement for the development as proposed; - (k) A statement from the Baldwin County School Board outlining all potential impacts on the County School system.
+- (a) Narrative that generally describes the entire project; - (b) Statement of the present ownership and a legal description of the property; - (c) Proposed land uses and development standards, density, height, yard requirements, typical lot configurations, and proposed restrictive covenants; - (d) Tables showing the maximum number, type, and density of units proposed for each phase or site and land use; - (e) Statement regarding proposed dedication or reservation of land for public use, including streets, easements, parks, and school sites; - (f) Statement regarding water, sewer, electrical, telephone, fire protection, and solid waste collection service for the proposed development; - (g) Statement regarding the general method proposed for stormwater management and erosion control; - (h) Traffic study shall be performed and submitted with written summary.
+The study shall cover an area of influence from the proposed development to the nearest north-south major arterials and east-west major arterials; - (i) Statement indicating the type of legal instrument that will be created to provide for the management of common areas; - (j) Statement from the local law enforcement authority having jurisdiction in said development, stating they are capable of providing law enforcement for the development as proposed;

+(k) Statement from the Baldwin County School Board outlining all potential impacts on the County School system.